Bram Stoker's Dracula (video game): 16-bit versions

-The release for the Super NES and Megadrive/Genesis releases were platforming action games that are identical to each other, but have a few alterations depending on the version.
+The Super NES and Mega Drive/Genesis releases were platforming action games that are identical to each other, but have a few alterations depending on the version.
 In the game, the player takes on the role of Jonathan Harker.
 Throughout the levels, Abraham Van Helsing will help Jonathan in his quest by providing advanced weapons.
 The game is of the side-scrolling genre.
 In the game, Jonathan Harker travels through six different stages (each having between a number of areas, except for the final stage which only has one area) and fights various bosses, such as Lucy Westenra as a vampiress, Count Dracula's three brides, Dracula's coach driver, Dracula's fire-breathing dragon, Renfield, and even Dracula himself in multiple forms, such as his bat form, his young form, his evil wolf form and finally his knight form.
 Levels in the game include the Romanian countryside, a rat-infested old village inn, Dracula's castle, Dracula's cavernous vaults, Dracula's misty catacombs, various locations in London, Lucy's crypt, a graveyard and Carfax Abbey.

 Sega CD version

 The release for Sega CD makes use of digitized backgrounds and includes full motion video (FMV) cutscenes from the film.
-Released exclusively in North America, the player controls Jonathan Harker as he travels through seven stages that are based on scenes from the film.
+Released in North America, the player controls Jonathan Harker as he travels through seven stages that are based on scenes from the film.

 Amiga version

 The release for the Amiga uses digitized graphics for characters that were recycled from the Sega CD game.
 However, the setup is quite different.
 There are nine stages in the game to play through.
-Each stage has a primary task that involves finding and destroying all the coffins that have Transylvanian earth inside, in order to advance in the game, but the last coffin to be destroyed is guarded by one of Dracula's stronger minions, in each stage.
+Each stage has a primary task which involves finding and destroying all the coffins that have Transylvanian earth inside, in order to advance in the game.
 Like in the Sega CD game, Jonathan Harker has to punch and kick his enemies.
 The player can restore health by finding potions, and extra lives are available to pick up as well.
 Picking up Holy Crosses allows the player to fire a long-ranged holy beam attack, but only for a short period of time.
 Staircases and doors can be used to travel throughout each stage.

 DOS version

 The release for DOS is played from a first-person perspective, similar to other games like Doom or Wolfenstein 3D.
-In this version, Harker must traverse several large stages to locate and purify a varying number of coffins with holy wafers, while warding off various monsters with either a pistol or a knife.
+In this version, Jonathan Harker must traverse several large stages to locate and purify a varying number of coffins, while warding off monsters with either a pistol or a knife.
 When all of the coffins in a stage are purified, Harker must then confront Dracula in one of three forms (his old man, young man, and original knight form).